Wondering where to buy citric acid for cleaning or bath bomb-making? Here are my top places for picking up this staple green cleaning supply.

 Citric acid is a common ingredient in home brewing and in Asian cuisine.
 This means if you have a homebrew shop or an Asian supermarket near you, then you may be able to pick it up locally.
 If not, then here are my favourite places where you can buy citric acid for cleaning and for bath bomb making online.

-Ethical Superstore sells a 250 g plastic-free box of citric acid for just £2.10*.
+Ethical Superstore sells a 250 g plastic-free box of citric acid for just £1.83.
 It is a limited selection.
 However, I tend to add a box to my basket if I am buying other ethical or sustainable goods.
-Ethical Superstore also sells other green cleaning ingredients, such as bulk bicarbonate of soda and liquid Castille soap.
+Ethical Superstore also sells other green cleaning ingredients, such as bulk bicarbonate of soda and liquid Castile soap for cleaning.
 This makes it a useful place to pick up the cleaning supplies you need.

 Like Ethical Superstore, plastic-free retailer &Keep has limited options when it comes to buying citric acid.
 However, if you are shopping here for other plastic-free and ethical goods, and just need a small amount for general eco-friendly cleaning purposes then I wouldn’t overlook it.

-Their citric acid* is plastic-free and unlike the boxes of citric acid that you can buy, this comes in resealable packaging.
-What’s more, the bag is home compostable once you have used it all up.
-It comes in a 750 g size, and costs £5.95.
+Its citric acid is plastic-free and unlike the boxes of citric acid that you can buy, this comes in resealable packaging.
+What’s more, the bag is home-compostable once you have used it all up.
+It comes in a 750 g size, and costs £6.95.

 Big Green Smile